Back to Blog

 Agile vs. Traditional Waterfall Methodology

-• Faster feedback cycles: You see working software every few weeks, enabling early course correction
+• Faster feedback: You see real software every few weeks, so you can correct course early

 How Agile Works in Practice